jonimoreira/specs/2_5_0/docs/source/ecore.rst

 The things missing are:

 1. DvInterval upper and lower are not typed checked because the Eclipse XML Tools can't handle asserts.
-2. The extra durations from XML Schema 1.1 are not present for the same reason.
+2. The extra durations from XML Schema 1.1 are not present in DvTemporal for the same reason.

 Everything should be there.